 7 Secondary Symptoms of Parkinson's Disease

 What you think about when you think about Parkinson’s disease symptoms is likely tremor, stiff muscles, a slow or shuffling gait, and other motor issues.
-But there is also a whole host of what are called secondary symptoms, says Liana Rosenthal, M.D., assistant professor of neurology at the Johns Hopkins University School of Medicine and director of the clinical core at the Morris K. Udall Center Parkinson’s Disease Research Center of Excellence.
+But there is also a whole host of what are called secondary symptoms, says Liana Rosenthal, M.D., assistant professor of neurology at the Johns Hopkins University School of Medicine.
 “These run the gamut from dizziness and light-headedness to physical constipation and a feeling of fullness.”

 Here are some secondary symptoms you may experience and guidance on how to manage them:

 Feeling dizzy upon standing due to orthostatic hypotension is a common symptom of Parkinson’s disease that’s caused by a dip in blood pressure.

 How to manage: Because light-headedness can be due to Parkinson’s itself or a side effect of medication, talk to your doctor about adjusting your medications.
 Increase fluid and salt intake, increase exercise, and consider compression stockings.